KathyReid/transformers-city-geelong-2018/transcript.md

 PRESENTER: Kathy
 SLIDE: Choosing data.gov.au as an open data platform

-One of the key decisions at this stage was the adoption of the data.gov.au platform, based on CKAN software, versus data.vic.gov.au, based on Socrata.
-The key drivers for this decision were
+One of the key decisions at this stage was the adoption of the data.gov.au platform, based on open source CKAN software, versus data.vic.gov.au, based on Socrata.
+The key driver behind this decision was that all Councils collect data, but do it differently.
+By choosing the data.gov.au platform, Geelong would be standardising with agencies across *Australia*, not just across *Victoria*.

-* CKAN was open source - and more readily integrated and adapted
-* Standardisation - all the Councils collect data - we do it differently and we should do it in the same way - including sharing meta data and formats.